gchure/phd/src/chapter_09/section_05_logistic_regression.md

 estimate for the most-likely value of $\tilde{\langle A \rangle}$ and
 $\tilde{\alpha}$.
 Given these estimates, we can include an informative prior for each value.
 From the Markov chain Monte Carlo samples shown in
-@Fig:logistic_posterior_distributions , the posterior distribution for each parameter is approximately Gaussian.
+@Fig:logistic_posterior_distributions, the posterior distribution for each parameter is approximately Gaussian.
 By approximating them as Gaussian distributions, we can assign an informative prior for each as
 $$